Part 2: Operations and Performance

 Achieving the cash management objective involves undertaking appropriate short-term investments and debt issuance.

 Cash balances not required immediately were invested outside the OPA for nominated periods of time, with the maturity dates set to coincide with financing large outlays.
 The types, magnitudes and tenors of the short-term investments were determined by the AOFM.
-Depending on market conditions and the duration, investments can be made in term deposits at the RBA, negotiable certificates of deposit issued by highly-rated Authorised Deposit-taking Institutions (ADIs), and short-dated bonds issued by Australian State and Territory governments (semi-government bonds).
-Investment outside the RBA is not risk-free and therefore requires an appropriately higher rate of return.
+Depending on market conditions and the duration of the cash surplus, investments were made in term deposits at the RBA and negotiable certificates of deposit (NCDs) issued by highly-rated Authorised Deposit-taking Institutions (ADIs).
+Investment other than with the RBA is not risk-free and therefore requires an appropriately higher rate of return.

 - Interest rates for term deposits at the RBA are based on Overnight Indexed Swap rates.

-- Interest rates for negotiable certificates of deposit and semi-government bonds reflect prevailing market rates for those instruments.
+- Interest rates for negotiable certificates of deposit reflect prevailing market rates.

 Borrowing to support the cash management task is undertaken by the issue of Treasury Notes.
-At least $10 billion of notes were kept on issue at all times during 2010-11 to maintain a liquid market.
+At least $10 billion of notes were kept on issue at all times during 2011-12 with the aim of maintaining a liquid market.

-The objective of meeting the Government’s financial obligations as and when they fall due was met, with the overdraft facility provided by the RBA accessed only once in 2010-11 (on Friday 6 August 2010 for an amount of $626 million, with the facility being cleared on Monday 9 August 2010).
+The objective of meeting the Government’s financial obligations as and when they fall due was met without use of the overdraft facility provided by the RBA.

-- The average yield obtained on term deposits during 2010-11 was 4.68 per cent, compared with 3.60 per cent in 2009-10.
-The increase in average yield reflects the higher average level of interest rates that prevailed during 2010-11.
+- The average yield obtained on term deposits during 2011-12 was 4.22 per cent, compared with 4.68 per cent in 2010-11.
+The decrease in average yield reflects the lower average level of interest rates that prevailed during 2011-12.

-Eighty-four tenders for Treasury Notes were conducted during the year, for the issue of $60.6 billion (in face value terms).
-The tenders were well supported with an average cover ratio of 5.63.
-Yields averaged around 17 basis points less than bank bill yields of corresponding maturities.
+A total of $53.8 billion of Treasury Notes were issued in 2011-12 (in face value terms).
+The tenders were well supported with an average cover ratio of 4.58.
+Yields averaged around 32 basis points less than bank bill yields of corresponding maturities (compared to 17 basis points less than bank bill yields in 2010-11).
+Yields were on average the same as Overnight Indexed Swap rates for corresponding tenors.
 Details are in Part 5 of this report.

-In undertaking its cash management activities, the AOFM is required to maintain the 91-day rolling average of the daily OPA cash balance within operational limits around a target level.
-In 2010-11 these limits were the same as applied in 2009-10, with an operational target of $750 million and upper and lower limits of $1,000 million and $500 million respectively.
+In undertaking its cash management activities, the AOFM is required to maintain the 91-day moving average of the daily OPA cash balance within operational limits around a target level.
+In 2011-12 these limits were the same as applied in 2010-11, with an operational target of $750 million and upper and lower limits of $1,000 million and $500 million respectively.
 There is also a Ministerially approved upper limit of $1.5 billion.

 The 91-day moving average OPA cash balance was maintained within operational limits, and within the Ministerial limit, throughout the year.